๐Ÿ“œScript ๐Ÿšจ

 Architecture

-For the architecture of the SO to be shown, you will use the command uname -a ("-a" == "--all").
-What this command does is print all information, except if the CPU is unknow or the platform hardware.
+For the architecture of the OS to be shown, you will use the command uname -a ("-a" == "--all").
+This command prints all information, except if the CPU is unknown or the platform hardware.

 uname -a to get CPU architecture